JMRI/JMRI/scripts/HOWTO-distribution.md

 ## Update GitHub Status items

 - Create the [next GitHub Issue](https://github.com/JMRI/JMRI/issues/new) to hold discussion with conventional title "Create Test Release 5.15.9".
-Add the next release milestone (created above) to it.
+Add the 5.15.9 release milestone (created above) to it.
 Typical text (get the date from the [milestone page](https://github.com/JMRI/JMRI/milestones)); for later releases in the series copy specific text from the milestone page:
 ```
 This is the next release in the 5.16 cycle.
 It's intended to be created from the `HEAD` of the `master` branch.
 ```
-- Add the 5.15.9 milestone to the issue.

 - Confirm that the tag for the current release (v5.15.8 for release 5.15.8) is in place via the [tags page](https://github.com/JMRI/JMRI/tags), then manually delete the current release branch (release-5.15.8) via the [GitHub branches page](https://github.com/JMRI/JMRI/branches).
 (N.B.
 We are experimenting with having the `release*` branches protected, in which case you may have to go to Setting; Branches; then edit the release* branch name to releaseX* to disable the protection before removing the branch.
 If you do that, remember to replace the protection!)